Skip to main content

 An interactive page from the National Center for Complementary and Integrative Health that explains how to interpret complementary health stories published in the media.

-A page from the Federal Trade Commission (FTC) that advises people to ask their health care provider about products that claim to cure or treat cancer and offers tips for spotting treatment scams.
+A page from the Federal Trade Commission (FTC) that advises people to ask their health care provider about products that claim to improve health and offers tips for spotting treatment scams.

 How to Spot Health Fraud